TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-dataimportexportsyncreplication-importfrombacpactocreatesqldb.md

 * Import speed depends largely on the data shape (schema) in addition to the data size and can in some cases take considerable time to finish.
 If the operation takes more than 48 hours, it will be automatically cancelled.
 To get the best performance, we recommend
   * Import to a higher SLO and downgrade after the import has finished.
   * Making sure the storage account containing the BACPAC file is in the same region as the database to avoid any unnecessary network latencies.

+### Cancelling the import job

+* This capability is not yet available to customers.
+We are actively working on it.
+In the mean time, please file a ticket to get your import cancelled.

 ## **Recommended Documents**